0xPolygonMiden/miden-base/bin/proving-service/README.md

 This will spawn a worker using the hosts and ports defined in the command options.
 In case that one of the values is not present, it will default to `0.0.0.0` for the host and `50051` for the port.
 This command will start a worker that can handle transaction and batch proving requests.

-Note that the worker service can be started with only one of the two flags, `--tx-prover` or `--batch-prover`, to handle only transaction or batch proving requests, respectively.
+Note that the worker service can be started with the `--tx-prover` and `--batch-prover` flags, to handle transaction or batch proving requests, respectively.
+It can also be started with both flags to handle both types of requests.

 ## Proxy